 When the simulation model is executed, the functional flow structure is traversed in the same order as during the initialization process.
 Most of the behavior exhibited by the simulation model is defined by the Processing Units (elements of the Function and ProgramActivity class) in the domain model.

-When the flow of control moves to a function and the function is enabled, attributes are evaluated in the following order:
+When the flow of control moves to a function and the function is enabled, the Timeout value will be calculated; After that the attributes are evaluated in the following order: